whisthq/whist/main-webserver/docs/responsibilities.rst

 ---------------------

-By far the most significant and complicated of the Fractal Webserver's responsibilities is that of allocating Fractal containers to users.
+By far the most significant and complicated of the Fractal Webserver's responsibilities is that of allocating Fractal mandelboxes to users.
 When the Webserver receives a request to start streaming an application, the web server must quickly procure connection information for a running instance of the Fractal Protocol Server and return it to the the Fractal Desktop application that requested the streaming session.